terales/blackbird-docs/src/content/docs/apps/Trello.mdx

 - **List assigned cards** List all cards assigned to the user
 - **List cards** List all board cards
 - **Update card** Update specific card
+- **Add reaction to comment** React using an emoji to a specific comment on a card

 ### Lists